 Be prepared for active fun

-Beginner classes start on the first Wednesday and first Saturday of every month.
-Once you've attended a new beginner class, you are welcome at any Wednesday (7-9PM) or Saturday (10:15-12:15) class.
+New students may begin on the first Wednesday or first Saturday of the month only.
+Once you've attended a first Weds/Sat class, you are welcome at any Wednesday (7-9PM) or Saturday (10:15-12:15) class.
 The more often you attend, the faster you'll learn and the more fun you'll have!
 Beginners play alongside more experienced students and teachers - it's a supportive group activity.

 What to wear

 Wear loose-fitting, comfortable clothing.
 All jewelry (rings, watches, earrings, bracelets, necklaces etc.) should be removed before class.
 This is an active class - dress for martial arts.

 Arrive early to sign up and get instructions.
 Payment is cash or check only.

 Wednesdays/OACC: 388 9th St #290.
 The OACC entrance is on the second floor, on the north side of the courtyard.
 Convenient to BART, and parking in the basement. [map] Look for Emeryville Taiko sign inside or outside the OACC lobby to guide you to the classroom.